turi-code/userguide/supervised-learning/knn_classifier.md

 'birthday': 1, 'blend': 1, 'bloody': 1, 'bread': 1, 'breakfast': 1, ... }
 ```

-The `weighted_jaccard` distance measures the difference between two sets, weighted by the counts of each elements.
+The `weighted_jaccard` distance measures the difference between two sets, weighted by the counts of each element (please see the [API documentation](https://dato.com/products/create/docs/generated/graphlab.toolkits.distances.weighted_jaccard.html#graphlab.toolkits.distances.weighted_jaccard) for details).
 To combine this output with the numeric distance we used above, we specify a **composite distance**.
 Each element in this list includes a list (or tuple) of feature names, a standard distance function name, and a numeric weight.
 The weight on each component can be adjusted to produce the same effect as normalizing features.

 ```python
 my_dist = [